jesperancinha/public-transport-declarer/Docs.md

 ## Origin(-o or --origin)

-The origin file is a PDF file.
-In the future, this program will allow to receive different sorts of pdfs of different companies.
+The origin file is a PDF or a CSV file.
+In the future, this program will allow to receive different sorts of pdfs or other types from different companies.
 For now it only accepts the cost declaration of the [OV-Chipkaart](https://www.ov-chipkaart.nl) from The Netherlands.
 Just use the full path of the file.
 It can be an absolute path or a relative path.